 If discussion or mediation is unsuccessful, you can apply to the Land and Environment Court to resolve the issue under the Trees (Disputes Between Neighbours) Act 2006 (the Trees Act).
 Council does not become involved in neighbour disputes about trees.
 For more information please contact the Land and Environment Court on 02 9113 8200, or start an application online.

-If the neighbouring block is vacant or tenanted or you cannot identify the owner of the land, you can make a request for information via council’s website.
+If the neighbouring block is vacant or tenanted or you cannot identify the owner of the land, you can make a request for information via our website.

 Please refer to the Trees on Council Land page here for information relating to the way Council owned trees are managed.